Since 2011 (for the 2010 tax year), retiring allowances are reported on the T4 slip instead of the T4A slip.

 - a benefit derived from certain counselling services;

 - payments for accumulated vacation leave not taken before retirement;

 - wages in lieu of termination notice; and

-- damages for violations or alleged violations of an employee's applicable human rights awarded under human rights legislation, to the extent these damages are not taxable.
+- damages for violations or alleged violations of an employee's applicable human rights awarded under human rights legislation, to the extent these amounts are not taxable.
+For more information, see Interpretation Bulletin IT 337R4 – CONSOLID, Retiring Allowances.

 If you pay a retiring allowance to a resident of Canada, deduct income tax from any part you pay directly to the recipient using the lump-sum withholding rates.

-Retiring allowances must be taxed even if a recipient's total earnings received or receivable during the calendar year, including the lump-sum payment, are less than the total claim amount on his or her Form TD1, Personal Tax Credits Return.
+Retiring allowances must be taxed even if a recipient's total earnings received or receivable during the calendar year, including the lump-sum payment, are less than the total amount claimed on his or her Form TD1, Personal Tax Credits Return.

 Do not deduct CPP contributions or EI premiums from retiring allowances.